 - Log on to the Quick BI console.

-- Click Datasets to enter the dataset management page.
+- Click Datasets to go to the Datasets page.

-- On the Data tab, select a required measurement field.
+- On the Data tab page, select measures as needed.

-- On the Style tab, you can edit the title, layout, and legends of the gauge and set whether to display scales.
+- On the Style tab page, you can configure the chart title, layout, legend, and tick marks.